 Roderigo trained his revolver on the target.
 His eyes were drawn to the belt worn on the outside of the figure's tuxedo, where a long, curved saber was sheathed.
 He recognized it as a kilij, a variant of scimitar with a nasty cutting ability.
 He knew letting him get within range would be lethal.

 He fired, emptying all five rounds into the figure's chest.
-It only served to slow him down, and with each shot the figure took another step toward him, finally reaching to the sword at his side.
+They plowed right through him, barely slowing him down, and with each shot the figure took another step, finally reaching down to the sword hung at his side.
 “That was rude,” the fiend said, and with one fluid motion he removed the sword and sliced deep into Roderigo's side, stopping only when the blade was caught on bone.
 Roderigo grasped the blade in his hand as blood pooled on the floor.

 “How 'bout that.
 Seems Carolla needs a little sharpening.”
 With that, the figure ripped the sword from his gut.
 Roderigo collapsed on the ground, blood trickling from his mouth.